AdobeDocs/experience-platform.en/help/data-science-workspace/recipe-notebook-migration.md

 </table>

 >[!TIP]
-> interactive" mode times out if queries are running longer than 10 minutes.
-If you are ingesting more than a couple gigabytes of data, it is recommended that you switch to "batch" mode. "batch" mode takes longer to start up but can handle larger sets of data.
+> Interactive mode times out if queries are running longer than 10 minutes.
+If you are ingesting more than a few gigabytes of data, it is recommended that you switch to "batch" mode.
+Batch mode takes longer to start up but can handle larger sets of data.

 **Write to a dataset**